spearfishing-resorts-fiji-HEADER© FijiPocketGuide.com

 spearfishing-fiji-resort-© Tides Reach Resort

-For a couples’ getaway with a slice of adventure, look no further than Navutu Stars on the Yasawa Islands.
+For a couples’ getaway with a slice of adventure, look no further than Navutu Stars in the Yasawa Islands.
 The boutique resort is the perfect retreat for romance and action, with fishing charters only a single portion of their epic offering for couples.
-Sure, game fishing is on the menu, but getting a true local’s experience by joining “the boys” on their daily spearfishing missions is a must!
+Sure, game fishing is on the menu, but getting a truly local experience by joining “the boys” on their daily spearfishing missions is a must!

 Check Navutu Stars Resort out: